 All of that said, wine is about personal preference, too.
 In a 2016 article for Decanter, Ray Isle, executive wine editor at Food & Wine magazine, suggested choosing Thanksgiving wines that will make those around the table happy.

-Read more: Thanksgiving wine ideas for 2020
+Read more: Thanksgiving wine ideas

 You might also like: